Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The path approaching Pyrton

-The path then went through some scrubby bushes to reach the route of the Oxfordshire Way long-distance path near Pyrton.
-I turned left, and followed the path steeply up Pyrton Hill.
-Near the top of the slope I forked right across a couple of sheep pastures to reach a road leading into Christmas Common.
+The path then went through some scrubby bushes to reach the route of the Oxfordshire Way long-distance path, on a lane or drive near Pyrton.
+I turned left, and at the end of the drive continued along a path rising steeply up Pyrton Hill.
+Near the top of the slope I forked right, the new path crossing a couple of sheep pastures to reach a road near Christmas Common.

 View from the path rising up Pyrton Hill